AdrianZelada/csb-inspector/README.md

 Also capturing the impressions in the console we emit in real time (SocketIo) to a display panel in the browser in the url 'http://localhost:{SERVER_PORT}/_console'

-Currently the library can be integrated into Expressjs,
+Currently the library can be integrated into Expressjs and Loopback 3,

 ## Install